Buy A License Renew Your Boat Registration Pay Fines/Restitution

 • Projects will not be considered unless the local sponsor provides evidence of land ownership or a lease agreement for the proposed area.

-• Maintenance and land control of funded projects by the local sponsor will be required for 25 years for freshwater projects and 20 years for saltwater projects.
+• Maintenance and land control of funded projects by subrecipient will be required for 25 years for freshwater projects and 20 years for saltwater projects.

-• If a project is selected, the local sponsor is responsible for acquiring a U.S. Army Corps of Engineers (USACE) 404 Permit or clearance and a Louisiana Coastal Use Permit, if applicable.
+• If a project is selected, the subrecipient is responsible for acquiring a U.S. Army Corps of Engineers (USACE) 404 Permit or clearance and a Louisiana Coastal Use Permit, if applicable, and all other applicable permits.

 • Facilities must comply with Barrier-Free Design Regulations as set forth in the Rehabilitation Act as amended in the Americans with Disabilities Act.
 Design suggestions are provided in the Design Handbook for Recreational Boating and Fishing Facilities published by the States Organization for Boating Access.